apache/flink/docs/dataset_transformations.md

 ### Reduce on full DataSet

-The Reduce transformation applies a user-defined `ReduceFunction` to all elements of a DataSet.
+The Reduce transformation applies a user-defined reduce function to all elements of a DataSet.
-The `ReduceFunction` subsequently combines pairs of elements into one element until only a single element remains.
+The reduce function subsequently combines pairs of elements into one element until only a single element remains.

 The following code shows how to sum all elements of an Integer DataSet: